 About six months ago, I started using pfSense (uses FreeBSD) for my main router.
 I have been very pleased with it and will share a short description of my experiences with it.

 Please take note this is not a “how-to” tutorial on installing pfSense.
-I am just giving my general opinions about pfSense.
+I am just giving my general opinions and experiences with using pfSense.

 The install has two different paths.
 1) A quick install, or 2) a more detailed, custom install.
 I just went ahead and used the quick install.
 The actual installation took about 3-4 minutes to complete.
 The process was quick and painless.

 After pfSense installs and reboots, you will have the opportunity to tell pfSense which network card is for your WAN and which network card is for your LAN connections – all basic, routine information a router needs to know.